voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 We believe our democracy could serve us exponentially better.

 Liquid democracy is a 21st-century upgrade for democratic decision making.
-It blends the best of direct and representative systems into an authentic and practical combination.
+It blends the best of direct and representative systems into a more authentic and practical combination.

 ---------